 25 November 2017 by Anna Staford

 French capital is a magnet for millions of tourists from all over the world annually.
 The reasons to visit Paris are countless, from seeing the famous Eiffel Tower to living a month or two in this beautiful city in order to feel its spirit and fall in love with it.
 Regardless the goal you set when planning a trip to Paris, there are some things you may consider are a must, but you may regret doing them!
-Here is a list of 10 most popular tourists’ mistakes when in Paris:
+Here is a list of 5 most popular things not to do in Paris:

 Well, seeing it is definitely a good idea but why necessarily go up it?
 It’s not the only place to enjoy panoramic views of the city and even if you take the lift, you’ll get tired waiting in the queue before your line shortens by a few meters.
 Do you really want to spend so much time queuing on your precious holiday for that?
 The tower is perfectly seen from various places which are beautiful in themselves letting you take all the pictures you want with no rush.
 If you still fancy climbing somewhere, go to Centre Pompidou or Printemps.